mschandana16/collaborative-whiteboard-CN/README.md

 # Collaborative Whiteboard

 This project consists of a client-server architecture enabling multiple clients to collaborate on a shared whiteboard in real time using Python's sockets and SSL/TLS encryption.
-The server-side manages client connections, handles client activity, and broadcasts drawing commands to all connected clients.
+The server manages client connections, handles client activity, and broadcasts drawing commands to all connected clients.
 The client-side provides a graphical user interface (GUI) built with Tkinter, allowing users to draw, select colours, adjust brush thickness, and perform undo and redo actions.

 ## Features